byt3n33dl3/CracKerBlitz/README.md

 This section covers some notes on the operational security of using `Bellaros` in an environment, with some technical examples comparing/contrasting some of its approaches.
 The material here will be expanded in the future.

-thanks to ( Rubeus ) and more roasting scripts.
+thanks to ( Rubeus ) and several roasting scripts.